saulool/code-challenge/README.md

 It's described as a voting facilitator tool for lunch.

 ## How this application works?
-This application lacks a database so, everything here is mocked in server-side and there's no login.
+This application lacks a database so everything here is mocked on the server and there's no login.

 Some rules:
 1. You can't vote in a restaurant if it's after noon